fidian/futile/README.md

 futile.js
 =========

+Stop rewriting the same utility functions for JavaScript!
+It's futile!

 Welcome to fidian's utilities for ECMAScript.
 These are a few extremely useful functions that native JavaScript seems to lack, yet are found over and over in various projects.
 Instead of rewriting them every time, why not just include a library that has it all for you?